-- Most workers are entitled to be paid the National Minimum Wage.
+- Most workers are entitled to be paid the National Minimum Wage and National Living Wage.

 Pay is one of the most important factors in our working life.
 It's a sensitive subject - the way it's handled can have a big impact on morale and productivity.
 The challenge for most companies is to set consistent pay levels that give value for money while rewarding workers fairly.

 All employees are entitled to an individual written pay statement on or before the time they are paid.
 The statement must show gross pay and take-home pay, with amounts and reasons for all variable deductions.